 Where stock accumulates, cash flow pools in a wasteful, under-utilized pond.
 When inventory levels are accurate however, your purchasing, storage and sales flow will be streamlined, and in alignment with the rest of your business.
 Cash flow is then able to be directed to areas of greatest necessity – the purchasing of in-demand product, expanding your product line, and for marketing and incentives to drive your sales force.

 Integrated inventory management software allows a manager to set maximum stock limits, receive alerts of sluggish stock movement, and therefore clear burdensome stock through special promotions, clear-out sales and higher discounts.

-The Problem of Not Enough
+The Problem of Insufficient Inventory Control

 If you don’t have the capability within your organization to instantly gauge where inventory is low and correlate that with what is selling well, you will more than likely drop into the second pitfall – out of stock.

 Apart from the impact on your revenue stream, not being able to fulfill purchase orders for your customers is like raising a huge red banner reading ‘inefficient and unreliable’ right outside your door.

 When you’re purchasing using cloud-based inventory software, storage and sales forces align and are always informed with up to date, remotely accessible data.
 Then planning, predicting and purchasing can be executed with maximum efficiency.